Nancy Wilson (rock musician): 2010s

 Simultaneously, Wilson began assisting in compiling the band's first boxed set, Strange Euphoria (taken from the name of their music publishing company).

 In 2016, Heart released their 16th studio album, titled Beautiful Broken, which features Wilson singing lead vocals on the tracks "Two" and "One Word".
 At an August 26, 2016, show in Auburn, Washington, Wilson's teenaged sons were reportedly assaulted by Ann's husband, Dean Wetter.
 After the incident, Ann confirmed that Heart was on an "indefinite" hiatus.

 In late 2016, Wilson formed a band called Roadcase Royale with former Prince band member and R&B singer Liv Warfield, lead guitarist Ryan Waters (the musical director for Liv's solo work and Prince protégé), Heart keyboardist Chris Joyner, bassist Dan Rothchild, and drummer Ben Smith.
 They released their first single, "Get Loud", in January 2017.
 The band signed with Loud and Proud Records in July 2017 and released their debut full-length album First Things First on September 22, 2017.

 In February 2019, Heart announced that its hiatus had ended and that the band would embark on the Love Alive tour in the summer of 2019.

 2020s

-In 2021, she released her first solo studio rock album, You and Me.